thiagolages/motorDownDetection/README.md

 # motorDownDetection

-Lua scripts for motor failure detection in drones using the Ardupilot (Copter) Firmware
+Scripts were tested in drones using the Ardupilot (Copter) Firmware 4.3.3

+motorDownDetection.lua  - Script for motor failure detection DURING TAKEOFF (disarms the drone immediately) motorKeeper.lua         - Script for motor failure detection DURING FLIGHT  (changes parameters in-flight to better maintain aircraft)